Rumpunzel/rpg-thingy/Rules/Extras/Talents/Maneuver-Talents.md

 ### Intuition

-**Forerunner:** During Contests (not only Maneuver Contests), ties also count as successes for you.
-During Conflicts (not only Maneuver Conflicts), you inflict **1** damage to your opponent's Morale on ties.
+**Forerunner:** During contests (not only Maneuver contests), ties also count as successes for you.
+During conflicts (not only Maneuver conflicts), you inflict **1** damage to your opponent's Morale on ties.
 These benefits do not work should your opponent also have this Talent.

 **Untouchable Grace:** When you would gain physical Condition, you may rename it and gain it as a mental Condition instead.